top of page

 THE COLDEST JOURNEY IN THE WORLD

-In March 2024 our team will attempt an expedition that hasn’t been done in modern times.
-The team will set out to traverse Ellesmere Island, from Aujuittuq (Grise Fiord) to Alert, following a mostly direct, overland route, crossing mountain ranges and valley floors during the coldest time of year.
+In March 2025, a diverse Inuit-Qallunaat (non-Inuit) team will undertake an expedition to highlight the importance of qimuksiq (dogsled) travel in Arctic life.
+The team will set out to traverse Ellesmere Island, from Aujuittuq (Grise Fiord) in the south to its northern edge at the coldest time of year.

 REVIVAL

-Our team is composed of Inuit and Qallunaat (non-Inuit) explorers reviving the lost skill of dog sledding to achieve our common goal.
+Our team is composed of Inuit and Qallunaat (non-Inuit) explorers reviving the lost skill of qimuksiq (dog sledding) to achieve our common goal.
 It’s a story of reinvention, discovery and reconciliation.

 SCIENCE